rasheedamir/fmu/README.md

 In default mode, fmu will use the `"dev"` profile
 If you run the application without Maven, launch the "Application" class (you can probably run it easily from your IDE by right-clicking on it).

-If you run the application with Maven, run `mvn -Pdev spring-boot:run`
+If you run the application with Maven, run `mvn -Pdev spring-boot:run -Drun.jvmArguments="-XX:MaxPermSize=256M"`

 ###prod
-In production, fmu has to run with the `"prod"` profile Use Maven to build the application with the "prod" profile: `mvn -Pprod spring-boot:run`
+In production, fmu has to run with the `"prod"` profile Use Maven to build the application with the "prod" profile: `mvn -Pprod spring-boot:run -Drun.jvmArguments="-XX:MaxPermSize=256M"`

-##Plugins

-###EditorConfig
-EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
-Read more [here](http://editorconfig.org/)

 ##Testing
 ###Unit Tests (Java)